What is Pragmatic Dharma?

 Pragmatic “awakening”/“enlightenment” is (mostly) accessible to people that can afford to pay a lot.

-I’ve personaly contacted many teachers and below you ’ll find their rates for 1 on 1 sessions:
+I’ve personally contacted many teachers and below you ’ll find their (most possibly outdated) rates for 1 on 1 sessions:

 - Culadasa (RIP) –> $325/45min

-- Abre Fournier –> $130/session (this was the cost for “one-off” session for frequent “clients” she used to charge less)
+- Abre Fournier –> $130/session (this was the cost for an “one-off” session - for frequent “clients, as she called them, she used to charge less)

 - Upasaka Upali –> $110/60min